bjornmeansbear/lectureScripts/theLibreDesigner.md

 ## Now for someting completely different

+Programs!?

+Your images and your typefaces are now liberated.
+Not its time for all your software.
+This is the biggest leap; the largest jump; the hardest mental chasm to bridge so far.
+For somethings its a no brainer; for others its a nightmare.
+Let's try to navigate a small amount of this more complicated territory.
+Think of this as a partial; an incoplete map; of a terrain...

+Now, today is a good day to try and find and use some of this stuff -- there have never been so many easy to install and decent to use graphics tools.
+For the most part, most of this stuff now has mac/windows installers now -- this was a big problem in the past; running a program in an emulator or virtual machine; having to download/install from the command line...

+You could start with programs that only exist as F/LOS -- things like Drawbot, OBS, Nodebox, Processing -- there aren't adobe nor native mac programs that really do these generative design things, or are rad for video streaming/screen recording...

+Once you start building up your library of F/LOS tools, to do cool things you wouldn't be able to do otherwise, you can graduate to starting to replace some of your proproietary software...

+Now, don't think

+An incomplete list of all the libre graphics software you might want to try.

+- Blender
+- GNU Image Manipulation Program
+- Darktable
+- Inkscape
+- Krita
+- Nodebox
+- Scribus
+- Drawbot
+- Processing
+- ImageMagick
+- GhostScript
+- FontForge
+- TruFont
+- Birdfont
+- OBS
+- Jitsi Meet
+- LibreOffice
+- VSCode
+- and so much more...

+There are things like ImageMagick and GhostScript that are basically background applications -- you can run them from the terminal and other programs actually rely on them to do key things.
+Imagemagick lets you manipulate images, pdfs, etc. from the command line... (here, let me turn this PDF into a folder of jpgs) Ghostscript is a terminal based PDF creating/editing tool!?

+### If you only remember one thing...
+The key to all of this is to properly mentally frame this for yourself.
+Try to think of everything I show you or talk about today not as direct replacements for your regular processes or tools; but as reasonable alternatives -- they might do things differently; but you'll be able to end up at the same final result: well designed graphic objects...

 ## Time for an Operating System Update

+So you think you want to try GNU/Linux?

+If you have been able to ditch Adobe; if you see all this and say, hell yes, liberate me from my technocratic overlords; then you can probably try ditching Apple, Microsoft, Google, etc. You should give GNU/Linux a try.

+- Ubuntu
+- PopOS
+- Manjaro

+- GNOME
+- XFCE
+- i3wm

+This starts to make way more sense even then designing software -- the way your computer looks, works, etc. -- shouldn't a designer weild some control over how a tool works? how their main "studio" is setup -- how it acts, behaves, interfaces???

 ## New (old) Machines

+An advantage of all this is that you might et more life out of an old machine; you might get more life out of an underpowered machine...

+I mean if you want to be hardcore...

+- Old windows laptops: The more standard the better for old hardware; linux tech entusiasts really like the thinkpad line of computers
+- Generally Apples, particularly the newer couple of varieties, are making worse and worse options.
+There is so much proprietary stuff on them; the trackpads are hard to talk to for most linux kernels; the newest models with the A2 security chips are nearly impossible to utilize with linux...
+- Libre companies:
+  - system76
+  - Purism
+  - Pine
+  - RaspberryPi
+  - PiTop
+  - ThinkPeguin...
+  - List some options...

 ## Time for practice!

+So, you've changed image sources; you've changed fonts; you liberated your tools and your computer and OS... how to liberate your works?

+As you start down this path you will find and see so many more opportunities... (like jitsi meet instead of zoom)

+Now, your software, and maybe even your hardware, are liberated.
+You can use images, fonts, and programs that may be bent to your whims and will and flight of fancy.
+Great.
+How do you do something with them now that embraces all the same ideals as a process for producing work and future works?

+How can you make your making liberated too?

+### Share more
+### Version Control
+### What else? (braithwaite OS design vid)

 ## What's hard?
 What's Bad?
 What's not easy?

+In general; this stuff isn't easy.
+It's hard to just set out and do all of this -- even the imagery and fonts stuff because there is expectation that designer's use certain type from certain places; you might be asked specifically to go to certian photographers or certain stock photo sites or be given aready unfree things to work with.
+Choosing to abandon adobe and apple... well, you probably can't do that if you have any sort of normal design job... ????

 ## Conclusion
+In general; the main thing keeping us from this is the desire of the status quo not to change.
+Neoliberalism works best when we all do what it wants. "free markets" not "free software".

+The goal of this isn't actually full F/LOS adoption.
+I mean, my libre designer character, that's their goal; but in my own actual work, it isn't always possible to abandon everything every one else is using and doing.

+Think of this really as a way to do more; to have more tools; to have more ways of doing things

+How might this help you remove bias? what other kinds of interfaces might you now see and experience?
+What other kinds of interfaces and systems and opinions will you run into???

+Designers are supposed to be designing fabulous interfaces.
+But! almost all of us use the same software on the same computers and so have an incredibly limited range of ideas for what makes an interface; for what makes a good interface; for what makes an accesible interfaces...

+Think about this: the way desktop publising works on a computer, it was designed by a handful of people in the 80s, specifically to be done on a tiny mac at the time...you know like 8 key people decided a direction and a bunch of semiotic symbols for how to do things, for what features and icons and whatever else exist in these places...
+How much has changed since then? how much the same are these programs and ecosystems?
+Can steve jobs, Warnock, and (Page maker dude)'s ideas and decisions they made leading up to 1984 still be the right ones in the present we find ourselves in?
+Maybe some of these other tools grasp that ???

+There are tools here that don't exist on a mac or windows machine; that's rad!

+### File Formats? (where should this go??)
+If you've gotten this far, you might start to think about file formats -- how can i still share or fix things if I for some reason don't have access to what I need?? file formats are way more universal; standarad.
+Even a smaller bacl can be used in a retauranta?
+TMI